ChaosLife is the site for the humorous, personal and

 Nope!
 A. Stiffler is a dfab agender person, and K. Copeland is a cis-woman.
 Neither of them identify as “straight.”

 It means “lacking gender” — neither a man or a woman.
 Here’s a nifty comic about it!

 Who are the cats in the comics?

 They’re our two cats!
 Konstantin (named after Konstantin Eduardovich Tsiolkovsky, a rocket scientist) is the grey one, he’s a Russian Blue.
 Peter is the orange and white one, he’s a Flame-Point Siamese mix.
 And Jiji is a one-eyed demon.
 They’re pretty derpy, but we love them.
-We acquired both of them from a local shelter.
+We adopted both of them from a local shelter.
 Make sure to spay and neuter your pets, everyone!